Sunyani

 Sunyani (/sʌ'ŋjə'eɪ/) is a city and the capital of the Sunyani Municipal District and the Bono Region of Ghana.
-The city is located about 105 mi northwest of Kumasi and 300 mi away from Accra.
-It is the sixth largest city in the country as of the 2010 census, with a population of 75,366 people.
+The city is located about 105 mi northwest of Kumasi and 300 mi from Accra.
+It is the sixth-largest city in the country as of the 2010 census, with a population of 75,366 people.
 Ethnic groups such as the Akan, Northerner, Ewe, and Ga-Adangbe resided in the city along with others.
-As of 2024, the current mayor of the municipality is Hon.
-Ansu Kumi.
+As of 2024, the mayor of the municipality was Ansu Kumi.

-Sunyani's economy is largely agrarian, with the city being known for its ever-growing cocoa bean production.
-The city is home to the Roman Catholic Diocese of Sunyani which is under the bishop of Matthew Kwasi Gyamfi.
+Sunyani's economy is largely agrarian, with the city known for its growing cocoa bean production.
+The city is home to the Roman Catholic Diocese of Sunyani which is under Bishop Matthew Kwasi Gyamfi.
 Sunyani is also home to many educational institutions, such as the Sunyani Technical University and the University of Energy and Natural Resources.

 Etymology

 Sunyani is a corrupted form of the Akan word Sonnwae.
 Sunyani comes from the Akan word Osono, which means "elephant".